Our top pick for

-While Rent-A-Center's payout ratio might seem fairly standard, it's worth remembering that Rent-A-Center may be investing much of the rest of its net profits in future growth.
+While Rent-A-Center's payout ratio might seem low, this can signify that Rent-A-Center is investing more in its future growth.

 Rent-A-Center's shares were split on a 5:2 basis on 1 September 2003.
 So if you had owned 2 shares the day before before the split, the next day you'd have owned 5 shares.
 This wouldn't directly have changed the overall worth of your Rent-A-Center shares – just the quantity.
 However, indirectly, the new 60% lower share price could have impacted the market appetite for Rent-A-Center shares which in turn could have impacted Rent-A-Center's share price.

 Over the last 12 months, Rent-A-Center's shares have ranged in value from as little as $29.1986 up to $67.4096.
 A popular way to gauge a stock's volatility is its "beta".